We’re preparing your estimate

 The best exercise to treat varicose veins

 Low-impact exercises are best if you are suffering from varicose veins.
 Such exercises help ease the discomfort and pain caused by varicose veins and keep them from becoming worse.
-You can also consult vein specialists who can advise you on the best form of exercise and options for treatment of varicose veins.
+You can also consult vein specialists who can advise you on the best form of exercise and options for the treatment of varicose veins.

 Bicycling or pedaling action